Emergent Chern-Simons Interactions in 3+1 Dimensions: Introduction

-In a superconductor we can generate a spatial Chern-Simons interaction from a conventional, manifestly gauge invariant interaction by condensation, {\it viz}.:
+In a superconductor we can generate a spatial Chern-Simons interaction from a conventional, manifestly gauge invariant interaction by condensation, viz.:

-where $\vec D \equiv \vec\nabla - iq \vec A$ is the covariant derivative and $\phi \rightarrow \langle \phi \rangle \equiv v$ through condensation.
+where $\vec D \equiv \vec\nabla - iq \vec A$ is the covariant derivative, $\phi \rightarrow \langle \phi \rangle \equiv v$ through condensation, and where we used the London gauge.
 This is similar to how condensation generates a photon mass term $\propto A^2$ from the kinetic energy $\propto \phi^\dagger \vec D^2 \phi$.
-We can expect such terms to arise even in $s$-wave superconductors that violate parity symmetry, for example those based on chiral crystals, on organic superconductors subject to chiral selection of the base molecules, or generic $s$-wave superconductors incorporating chiral dopants.
-Below, we will also display and analyze a specific microscopic model dynamics that does the job.
+We can expect such terms to arise even in $s$-wave superconductors that violate parity symmetry, for example those based on chiral crystals, on organic superconductors subject to chiral selection of the base molecules, generic $s$-wave superconductors incorporating chiral dopants, or non-centrosymmetric superconductors \cite{PhysRevB.70.104521,AGTERBERG200313,Bauer2012NonCentrosymmetricS,PhysRevB.102.184517}.

+Spatial Chern-Simons terms are also known to be directly connected to the chiral magnetic effect (CME), and arise naturally in various Weyl systems as a consequence of driving or domain wall motion \cite{PhysRevB.102.241401,10.21468/SciPostPhys.10.5.102,PhysRevLett.116.077201,Landsteiner}.
+The presence of these terms have, however, been debated in the past years, for instance, in Refs~\cite{PhysRevLett.111.027201, PhysRevB.89.035142} (see, also Refs.~\cite{HOSUR2013857,Landsteiner} for a summary).
+Care must be taken to distinguish the equilibrium ground state from driven states, and also to take the correct order of the limits $\vec{q}\to0$ and $\omega \to 0$ \cite{PhysRevB.88.125105,PhysRevB.91.115203}.
+In Sec.~\ref{sect:micro} below, we will further investigate the presence of both $\vec{A}\cdot\vec{B}$, and $\vec\beta\cdot \vec A\times\vec E $ terms in equilibrium Weyl systems.

 Heuristically, one identifies quantities $ \vec {\tilde j }$ that appear in Lagrangian densities of the form $\vec A \cdot \vec {\tilde j }$ as effective currents, since they will appear as such in the Maxwell equations.
 (If $\vec {\tilde j}$ depends explicitly on $\vec A$, slight complications ensue.)
 Famously, the London diamagnetic current ${\vec j}_d \propto \vec A$ is characteristic of the superconducting photon mass.
-Following this heuristic, the spatial Chern-Simons term Eqn.\,(\ref{CSt}) gives us a current ${\vec j}_{CS}$ proportional to the magnetic field,
+Following this heuristic, the spatial Chern-Simons term Eq.\,(\ref{CSt}) gives us a current ${\vec j}_{\text{CS}}$ proportional to the magnetic field: